MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-Things look amazing so far, but there's one last thing we haven't really talked about.
-I'd mentioned in earlier lessons that we intend the DSCEngine to own and manage the DecentralizedStableCoin assets.
 DecentralizedStableCoin.sol is Ownable, and by deploying it this way, our msg.sender is going to be the owner by default.
 Fortunately, the Ownable library comes with the function `transferOwnership`.
 We'll just need to assure this is called in our deploy script.

 ```solidity
 function run() external returns (DecentralizedStableCoin, DSCEngine) {